 One day, coming off of the expressway, a small, brief cloud of smoke erupted from under the hood.
 I pulled over and found a wire fried bare of its insulation.
 It was the new sprayer circuit running from the fuse panel to the washer button, chafed on the firewall instead of being protected by a proper grommet.

 Speaking of the electrical system, here’s a pic of the dusty and corroding underhood fuse panel.
 Apparently someone had lost the cover at some point.
 Note the broken blade from an old fuse stuck in the center of the pic.
-If memory serves, that was for the wiper circuit (but I could be mistaken).
+If memory serves, that was for the wiper circuit.

 Refueling was always an issue.
 Instead of having dedicated fuel cards, you had to return to the main office and borrow a “petty cash” credit card (there was only one).
 People usually remembered to bring it back when they were done, but that wasn’t the biggest problem.
 More often than not, the card was maxxed out, and we had to be careful to select which truck to drive how far, and how close we could run it to empty.